FLEx: Personalized Federated Learning for Mixture-of-Experts LLMs via Expert Grafting: Related Work

 \subsection{Expert Pruning for LLMs}

-Model pruning is a widely used technique to improve communication and computation efficiency in deep learning.
-In the context of MoE-based LLMs, recent pruning methods, such as Wanda \cite{sunSimpleEffectivePruning2024} and SparseGPT \cite{frantarSparsegptMassiveLanguage2023}, offer effective strategies to reduce the number of model parameters.
-Additionally, recent studies \cite{luNotAllExperts2024, liuEfficientExpertPruning2024} have demonstrated that many experts are either unimportant or redundant during inference on specific benchmarks.
+Model pruning is a widely used technique to improve communication and computational efficiency in deep learning.
+In the context of MoE-based LLMs, recent pruning methods, such as Wanda \citep{sunSimpleEffectivePruning2024} and SparseGPT \citep{frantarSparsegptMassiveLanguage2023}, offer effective strategies to reduce the number of model parameters.
+Additionally, recent studies \citep{luNotAllExperts2024, liuEfficientExpertPruning2024} have demonstrated that many experts are either unimportant or redundant during inference on specific benchmarks.
 However, in federated learning with MoE-based LLMs, directly pruning certain experts may result in the loss of essential foundational knowledge.
-To address this, we propose pruning personalized side experts on local data.
-Furthermore, we integrate the pruned experts back into the original pretrained model to achieve an optimal balance between local adaptation and global generalization.
+To address this, we propose a method for pruning personalized side experts on local data.
+Furthermore, we integrate the pruned experts back into the original pretrained model to achieve an effective balance between local adaptation and global generalization.